ai4pr/ai4pr.github.io/_pages/about.md

 ---
 permalink: /
-title: "AI for Program Reasoning"
+title: "AI for Program Reasoning: NRF AI for Science Project"
 author_profile: true
 redirect_from:
   - /about/